VictorSyntez/governance/docs/gf_controlled/member_business_policies.md

 1. A business entity that is identifiable with at least one of the following business verification services:
     1. [Verifiable Organizations Network (VON)](https://vonx.io/)
     2. [Legal Entity Identifier Lookup](https://search.gleif.org/#/search/) TBD
-2. --
+    3. *Any other Canadian organization that keep registry of incorporations*
+2. A business officially incorporated in Canada for at least three (3) years
 3. --

 ### Trust Anchor

-Prospective members seeking qualification under a membership type that is assigned the responsibility of running a utility infrastructure node MUST be:
+Prospective members seeking qualification under a membership type that is assigned the responsibility of the Trust Anchor MUST be:

 1. A business entity that is identifiable with at least one of the following business verification services:
    1. [Verifiable Organizations Network (VON)](https://vonx.io/)